yfukasawa/LongQC/README.md

 ## Note
 minimap2 step is slightly different from the main version, please follow different procedure for this development version.
+This version has a different Dockerfile either, please check details below.

 ## What is LongQC?
 LongQC is a tool for the data quality control of the PacBio and ONT long reads, and it has two functionalities: sample qc and platform qc.